View All Plants :: View All CONIFERS

 Thuja occidentalis 'Filiformis'

-Thuja occidentalis 'Filiformis' – This is a mounding, wild-haired shrub that can develop into a relatively large pyramid composed of weeping branches cloaked in long, stringy foliage.
+Thuja occidentalis 'Filiformis' – 3 big in 2 Gallon.
+This is a mounding, wild-haired shrub that can develop into a relatively large pyramid composed of weeping branches cloaked in long, stringy foliage.
 Soft in appearance – no hard edges – 'Filiformis' will eventually grow into an upright pyramid.
 Bright green foliage contrasts beautifully with newest wood that trends orange in tone.
 Showy.
 And another great feature of older plants and one too often ignored is their trunks; the handsome bark exfoliates as the wood becomes increasingly muscled.
 Site the Threadleaf Arborvitae in full to mostly sunny siting planted in fertile ground.
 Provide more afternoon shade in southern regions.
 Cutting grown.
 For northern gardeners these are best planted during the spring window and not in autumn... for southern gardeners there are greater possibilities but know your zone and what is genuinely feasible.
 Please read the Genus Overview below.

 Zone:3 to 7

 - Four Seasons

 - Morning Sun / Afternoon Shade

 Growth Rate in the Garden

 - Cutting Grown